 Credit cards that offer 0% introductory APR rates are a great way to enjoy interest-free purchases.
 Some of these cards combine a 0% intro purchase APR with a 0% intro balance transfer APR, so you can save additional money on expenditures you've already made.
-A number of these credit cards also include cash back and other rewards for purchases made with your card.
+Citi recently upped the ante in this market by moving to a 21-month 0% intro APR for purchases and balance transfers on two of their cards, the longest 0% APR we've seen since we've been reviewing credit cards.
+Some of the below credit cards also include cash back and other rewards for purchases made with your card.
 We've reviewed top cards from the biggest issuers and below is our list of the best low APR credit cards from our partners that we've reviewed.
 If you'd like to learn more about credit cards and how they work, visit our Credit Card FAQs.

 Disclaimer: This content is not provided or commissioned by the credit card issuers.
 Opinions expressed here are author's alone, not those of the credit card issuers, and have not been reviewed, approved or otherwise endorsed by the credit card issuers.
 This site may be compensated through the affiliate program of the credit card issuers.

 *See credit card application page for additional details.